MuhammadAkif/ZFU/README.md

 ### How to run and test keyflow-event-manager on your local machine
 - Install node,npm and mamp.
 - Clone keyflow-event-manager repository into your local machine.
-- Run `npm install`, after that to auto update code changes to server you need to open a terminal in the project directory and run `make watch`.
+- Run `npm install` to install all the required packages.
+- To auto update code changes to server you need to open a terminal in this directory `keyflow-event-manager > keyflow > eventmanager > static > manager` and run `make watch`.
 - Now download MAMP and change document root for MAMP server.

 ### Steps to change document root for mamp server.